Motorcycle Safety Training Program

 Click the map to find the best training location for you.
 Then follow the instructions to register online, by phone, or in person.

-Registration Open Now for Courses Starting Through May 22
+Registration Open Now for Courses Starting May 23-August 14.

-- Monday, April 18: Chicago North, Chicago South, Prospect Heights, South Holland
+- July 25: Chicago North, Chicago South, South Holland

 Important!
 Please Note